reindeereffect/tools-from-blog/yakety/README.md

 Included are:

 * yakety: a Python module for generating parsers from grammars
-* yakety.evaluator: provides a postfix evaluator for parse trees, with a simple interface for registering symbol handlers
+* yakety.evaluator: provides an evaluator for parse trees, with a simple interface for registering symbol handlers
 * bin/ykt: a command line wrapper for yakety, allowing easy creation of parsers that emit parse trees to stdout (optionally in JSON)